 According to various surveys conducted by research agencies, more than 60% of two-wheelers on the roads are uninsured in India.
-Consequently, when mishaps occur, the uninsured vehicle owners are often unable to compensate for the damages caused.
+Consequently, when mishaps occur, uninsured vehicle owners are often unable to compensate for the damages caused.
 In view of this unfortunate situation, in the country, the Insurance Regulatory and Development Authority (IRDA), announced that all new two-wheelers will need to have a mandatory five-year third-party insurance from September 1, 2018, onwards.
 This decision of the IRDA was implemented in line with the recent decision taken by the Supreme Court in this regard.

 The IRDA is the regulatory body that oversees all insurance activities in India.
 On the other hand, a third party insurance policy covers the damages caused by the vehicle owner to a third party (a person or property) in case of an accident.
-Third party insurance is mandatory in India under the New Motor Vehicle Act of 2019.
-Moreover, as per the IRDA rules, two wheeler insurance cover for 5 years must be included in the cost of sale.
+Third-party insurance is mandatory in India under the New Motor Vehicle Act of 2019.
+Moreover, as per the IRDA rules, the two-wheeler insurance cover for 5 years must be included in the cost of sale.
 Hence, if you are planning to buy a bike anytime soon, getting it insured will cost you almost double of what it used to previously.
 Here’s how the bike insurance plans will be affected by the 5 Year third-party insurance rule by IRDA: –

 - If you are buying a two-wheeler with engine displacement up to 75cc, you will need to pay a premium of INR 1,045 for the next five years, instead of INR 427 per year.